CUSSW Students Honored with NASW-NYC Awards

 For Immediate Release

-New York, NY – Mary Ellen Santiago and Monique Michelle Sierra, 2007 master of social work candidates at Columbia University School of Social Work (CUSSW), have been selected to receive awards from the National Association of Social Workers-New York City Chapter.
-The awards will be presented during the School’s commencement ceremony at Avery Fisher Hall at Lincoln Center on May 16.
+New York, NY – Cory Jones and Nichelle Roberts, 2008 master of social work candidates at Columbia University School of Social Work (CUSSW), have been selected to receive awards from the National Association of Social Workers-New York City Chapter.
+The awards will be presented during the School’s Commencement Ceremony at Avery Fisher Hall at Lincoln Center on May 19.

-Santiago will be awarded with the McMurray Award, which is only given to one student out of all six graduate schools of social work in The award recognizes outstanding accomplishments and contributions a graduating student has made to services to children and families.
-“I am truly delighted to be honored with this award,” says Santiago.
-“Growing up in the Bronx, I was able to observe some of the pressures poverty causes within the family structure.
-Social work has provided me an outlet to change people’s lives.”
+Roberts will be awarded with the Georgia L. McMurray Award, which is only given to one student out of all six graduate schools of social work in New York City.
+The award recognizes outstanding accomplishments and contributions a graduating student has made to services to children and families.
+This is the fourth consecutive year that a CUSSW student has won the McMurray Award.

-Sierra will be awarded the Student of the Year Award, which recognizes students who have demonstrated professional commitment, identity and values through student leadership, practicum practice or academic projects.
-“I am honored to be selected for this award,” says Sierra.
-“My work with various communities has impacted me in many ways.
-I have learned a lot from the people I serve – they are my inspiration and motivation to continue the work that I do.”
+Jones will be awarded the Student of the Year Award, which recognizes students who have demonstrated professional commitment, identity and values through student leadership, practicum practice or academic projects.

 The National Association of Social Workers (NASW) is the largest membership organization of professional social workers with 153,000 members.
 NASW-NYC represents the collective expertise and experience of more than 10,000 members in New York City.
 It promotes, develops, and protects the practice of social work and social workers.
 NASW also seeks to enhance the well-being of individuals, families, and communities through its policy work and advocacy.

 For more information, please contact Jeannie Hii at 212-851-2327 or email@example.com.